orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-If you want you can provide a function to extend or create you custom mock generator and check [here](https://github.com/orval-labs/orval/blob/master/src/types/generator.ts#L132) the type.
+By providing a function, it is possible to extend or create a custom mock generator.
+See the expected type [here](https://github.com/orval-labs/orval/blob/307fd610a2a8b139268bed5a10d035988b91060a/packages/core/src/types.ts#L972).

-To discover all the available options, read below.

 ### type